SIRAJUDIN12/Network-Scanner/README.md

-A Python-based network scanning program that identifies connected devices and scans for open ports within a specified range.
+Network scanning with python program that identifies connected devices and scans for open ports within a specified range.
 This tool provides an easy-to-use GUI for input and displays results in a user-friendly format.
 Results can also be saved to a CSV file for future analysis.

-Features
+# Features

 Network Scan: Scans a specified IP range for connected devices, retrieving their IP and MAC addresses.